-Not only is the lunge a really great strengthener for the thighs and glutes but it also lets you practice your balance.
+Not only is the lunge a really great strengthener for the thighs and glutes, it lets you practice your balance.
 And for those with bad backs, the lunge allows you to get down to the ground and back up without bending forward into flexion.

 How we do this:

 If you're new to lunges, start doing these using a sturdy chair or back of a couch and work up to getting your back knee to the floor.
-You can also use a small pillow to place your knee as you lunge down.
-We like this method because it just makes you pick up your feet higher which, side note, is critical to avoid tripping and falling.
+You can also use a small pillow to place your knee on as you lunge down.
+We like this method because it makes you pick your feet up higher, which, side note, is critical to avoid tripping and falling.